Authentic Pinsa Romana Recipes: 3 Delicious Pizzas You Can Make at Home

 ½ Clove of Garlic, finely grated

-A 200g punnet of Chestnut Mushrooms, quartered and cooked for a couple of minutes
+A 200g punnet of Chestnut Mushrooms, quartered and pan-fried for a couple of minutes

 A drizzle of Extra Virgin Olive Oil